shadps4-emu/shadPS4/documents/Debugging/Debugging.md

 ﻿# Debugging and reporting issues about shadPS4 and games

-This document covers some preliminary information about debugging, troubleshooting and reporting developer-side issues related to shadPS4 and games.
+This document covers information about debugging, troubleshooting and reporting developer-side issues related to shadPS4 and games.

 ## Setup